arthurfreitas96/TinyCoreMediaCenter/README.md

 # TinyCoreMediaCenter
 This folder contains all configuration files from my Tiny Core Media Center project.
-This Media Center has a torrent client that can be accessed localy and remotely and can stream the media downloaded to all the devices connnected to the same local network.
+This Media Center has a torrent client that can be accessed locally and remotely and can stream the media downloaded to all the devices connnected to the same local network.

 The setup is composed by Tiny Core O.S. version 5.2., Transmission bittorrent client and Rygel, that implements the streaming function.
 The project also implements static ip to the Media Center.
 The configuration files that made posible this setup are stored in dedicated folders.

 Before proceding, be sure to install Transmission and Rygel.
 Don't forget to first run the transmission-daemon to generate the configuration files for Transmission.
-If your home gateway has no DDNS server, be sure to install also cron.tcz, bash.tcz and to copy, via usb stick, the bashNoIpUpdater folder to your preferred location. noip.com
+If your home gateway has no DDNS server, be sure to install also cron.tcz, bash.tcz and to copy, via usb stick, the bashNoIpUpdater folder to your preferred location.

-File Locations:
+# File Locations:

 folder: os/
 	bootlocal.sh -> /opt &